Non-Standard Oracles for Bounded-Error Complexity Classes: Introduction

 \section{Introduction}

 In complexity theory, we try to compare the power of different computational resources.
 For example, we want to understand whether quantum resources are any more powerful than classical resources.
 Often it is beyond the reach of current techniques to show such results unconditionally, so we try to show them in the oracle model.
 Oracle separations in the classical oracle model have been very well-studied for many interesting complexity classes \cite{BGS75, Has86, HRST17, BBBV97, RT19}.
 One of the motivations for showing oracle separations between complexity classes is the following: if two classes can be separated in the relativized setting (with respect to oracles), then a relativizing proof technique (a technique insensitive to the presence of oracles) certainly cannot prove they are equal.
 This is known as the ``relativization barrier''.
-In our work, we discuss the problem of relativization with respect to quantum and distributional oracles.
+In our work, we discuss the problem of relativization with respect to quantum and distributional oracles, specifically with the lens of bounded-error quantum complexity classes.

 With the goal of constructing an oracle separation between the complexity classes $\QMA$ and $\QCMA$, \cite{AK07} introduce the model of quantum oracles and show a quantum oracle separation between $\QMA$ and $\QCMA$.
 Following their work, there have been multiple results in quantum complexity theory and quantum cryptography which show oracle separations with respect to quantum oracles.
 For example, \cite{Aar09} show a quantum oracle separation between $\QMA$ and $\QMAone$.
 Separations between $\QMA$ and $\QCMA$ with slightly different quantum oracles are also shown in \cite{FK18, BFM23}.
 Recent works have tried to study whether $\QMA$ satisfies properties similar to $\NP$, and have shown that this is not true for many natural properties of $\NP$ in the quantum oracle model.
 For example, \cite{INNRY22} show that relative to a quantum oracle, $\QMA$-search does not reduce to $\QMA$-decision.
 However we know for $\NP$ that if $\SAT$ can be solved efficiently then a satisfying assignment can also be found efficiently \cite{AB09}.
 More recently, \cite{AHHN24} show a quantum oracle separation between the complexity classes $\QMA$ and $\BQP^{\uQMA}$.
 However for $\NP$ we know that if $\uSAT$ can be solved efficiently, then there is an efficient (randomized) algorithm for solving $\SAT$ \cite{VV85} (similarly for $\MA$ and $\QCMA$ \cite{ABOBS22}). \cite{AHHN24} also show a quantum oracle separation between $\QXC$ (quantum approximate counting) and $\QMA^{\QMA}$, even though classical approximate counting is in $\BPP^{\NP}$ \cite{Sto83}.
 Another line of work studied the differences between quantum and classical proofs specifically with the lens of no-cloning theorem for quantum states.
 In particular, \cite{NZ24, CKP24} study the cloneability of quantum proof states and they show that relative to quantum oracles, all of $\QMA$, $\cQMA$ (where the proof states are cloneable) and $\QCMA$ are distinct.